IanESmith/static-website/Services/_Drafts/cmdp.md

 ### What is blocking us
-Always best call out the bad news first, so....

- - need clarity on the project managment process: is this going to be agile or waterfall?

 ### Just done
 - confirmed the scope for the MVP (to provide the Advance Border Control project with a live service that stores data)